birinders/RT-Engine/README.md

 ### Reminder- The multiprocessing update has been deployed!
 (Run the '''git pull''' command to update your version)

 This engine is implemented in C++ due to the extremely strict performance requirements of the project.
-A 16:9, 1080p image at 100x Anti-Aliasing Sampling with 50+ spheres of mixed types takes nearly 20 minutes to render a single frame in C++.
-Another reason for this relatively slow performance even in C++ is the lack of GPU leverage, or even the other CPU cores, as the application is currently entirely single-threaded.
-We can make monumental speed gains by introducing multi-processing and parallelization into the program, such that each individual process is responsible for rendering its own independent part of the frame.
+A 16:9, 1080p image at 100x Anti-Aliasing Sampling with 50+ spheres of mixed types took nearly 30 minutes to render a single frame in C++.
+Another reason for this relatively slow performance even in C++ was the lack of GPU leverage, or even the other CPU cores, as the application was then entirely single-threaded.
+Now with version 1.1, we have made monumental speed gains by introducing multi-processing and parallelization into the program, such that each individual process is responsible for rendering its own independent part of the frame.
+This has bumped up the efficiency by over 8 fold, and now a 1080p image with *over 200 spheres* at 100x anti-aliasing takes just under 4 minutes to render.

 Therefore, while Python would've significantly cut down on the development time, the project would've been practically unusable at Python's runtime speed.
 Hence, C++ was my language of choice for this project.